-- Deadheading by pinching off spent blossoms will prompt additional flowering, as well as keeping the plant looking neat.
+- Deadheading by pinching off spent blossoms will prompt additional flowering, as well as keep the plant looking neat.

 - In warm-weather regions, nemesia may respond well to being offered some shade during the heat of the day.
 In cooler zones, however, a lack of flowers may mean the plant is getting too little sun.

-- If your plants do stop blooming, try cutting them back by about one-third in order to help bring them back into bloom.
+- If your plants do stop blooming, try cutting them back by about one-third to help bring them back into bloom.

 Nemesia is free of most pest problems, but you may notice a few cultural issues:

 Trailing varieties of nemesia are especially prone to developing long, straggly stems without many flowers, especially if they are growing in a less-than-full-sun location.
 Radically cutting back the stems will prompt the plant to become more bushy and full.
 This treatment is especially useful for container plants and hanging baskets.

 This is almost always a sign of root rot, a common problem if a plant is overwatered or forced to grow in dense, poorly draining soil.
 If you have poor soil, make sure it is amended to improve its porosity and drainage.